 Smart water sensors: Detect leaks in the house before a guest does, and prevent serious water damage caused by undiscovered issues.

 Smart locks: Track visitors, allow keyless entry for your guests, and prevent break-ins with added security.

 How Much Does It Cost to Winterize a Vacation Rental?

 The cost to winterize a vacation home can range widely depending on what tasks need to be done.
-Basics can often be taken care of on your own, which puts them at a more affordable price point.
+Basics can often be taken care of on your own at a more affordable price point.
 For example, replacing filters, clearing gutters, and installing a smart thermostat can all be done yourself for under $65.

 There are also optional winterization efforts that can add up, like trimming tree limbs, replacing or flushing boilers, and adding pipe insulation.
 While you likely won’t need to address these every year, it’s good to take a look at bigger winterization investments every so often to keep your home in good condition.

 The big takeaway: routinely winterizing your rental is worth the cost, as it can prevent severe damage and more expensive repairs down the line (not to mention keep your guests safe and comfortable).

 Preparing to winterize your vacation home won’t feel like a bone-chilling task with the right plan of action, but there’s so much more to consider on your path to vacation rental success.
 Luckily, we have all the tips and strategies you need to help make five-star service and strong performance a summer breeze year-round.